Luzkan/smells/content/smells/shotgun-surgery.md

 ## Shotgun Surgery

-Similarly to [Divergent Change](./divergent-change.md), but with a wider spectrum, _Shotgun Surgery_ code smell symptom is detected by the unnecessary requirement of changing multiple different classes just to introduce a single modification.
+Similarly to [Divergent Change](./divergent-change.md), but with a wider spectrum, the smell symptom of the _Shotgun Surgery_ code is detected by the unnecessary requirement of changing multiple different classes just to introduce a single modification.
 Things like that can happen with the failure to use the correct design pattern for the given system.
-This can lead to an easy miss (and thus, introducing a bug), if these small changes are all over the place and they are hard to find.
-Most likely, [too many classes](./oddball-solution.md) are solving a simple problem.
+This can lead to an easy miss (and thus introducing a bug) if these small changes are all over the place and they are hard to find.
+Most likely, [too many classes](./oddball-solution.md) solve a simple problem.

 Joshua Kerievsky noted this smell as _Solution Sprawl_ [[1](#sources)].
-Monteiro stated that the tiny difference between these two comes from the the way they are sensed.
-In the [Divergent Change](./divergent-change.md) one becomes aware of the smell while making the changes and in the _Solution Sprawl_ one is aware by observing the issue. [[2](#sources)]
+Monteiro stated that the tiny difference between these two comes from the way they are sensed.
+In the [Divergent Change](./divergent-change.md) one becomes aware of the smell while making the changes, and in the _Solution Sprawl_ one is aware by observing the issue. [[2](#sources)]

 ### Causation

-Wake says that it could have happened due to "over-zealous attempt to eliminate Divergent Change" [[3](#sources)].
-There could be a missing class that would understand the whole responsibility and handle the existing cluster of changes by itself.
-That scenario could also happen with cascading relationship of classes [[4](#sources)].
+Wake says that it could have happened due to an "overzealous attempt to eliminate Divergent Change" [[3](#sources)].
+There could be a missing class that would understand the entire responsibility and handle the existing cluster of changes by itself.
+That scenario could also happen with cascading relationships of classes [[4](#sources)].

 ### Problems